Tensor Methods for Nonlinear Matrix Completion: Introduction

-The main mathematical contribution of this paper is to generalize sampling conditions in \cite{identifiability,LRMCpimentel,infoTheoretic,converse,r2pca} to the LADMC setting.
-In line with \cite{identifiability}, we give deterministic conditions that guarantee that the subspace in the tensorized representation is uniquely identifiable from its \emph{canonical projections}, \ie projections of the subspace onto a collection of canonical basis elements.
-The wrinkle here is that observation patterns in the original representation when tensorized generate only a small subset of all possible observation patterns in the tensor representation.
-This implies that the canonical projections that we may observe in the tensor representation are restricted, and so one cannot simply apply known results \cite{identifiability} for the reconstruction of linear subspaces from canonical projections.
-Our main results show that under mild genericity assumptions on the underlying variety, the (possible) canonical projections in the tensor space are sufficient to identify the subspaces (in the tensor representation), and thus (equivalently) the variety in the original domain.
-This shows that the class of varieties we consider are indeed identifiable from incomplete data.
-Furthermore, we derive precise information theoretic bounds on how much missingness can be tolerated in terms of the dimension of the subspace in the tensor representation.
+To address the second point, we make several contributions towards understanding the information-theoretic requirements of LADMC.
+We build on recent work that gives deterministic sampling conditions for low-rank matrix completion and subspace clustering with missing entries \cite{identifiability,LRMCpimentel,infoTheoretic,converse,r2pca}.
+Specifically, we give conditions guaranteeing the column space of the \emph{tensorized representation} of the data matrix is uniquely identifiable from its \emph{canonical projections}, \ie projections of the subspace onto a collection of canonical basis elements.
+This sampling model is equivalent to an entry-wise sampling model that assumes sufficiently many data columns are sampled with the same observation pattern.
+The main challenge in our setting is that while data may be missing uniformly at random in the original data matrix $\X$, the pattern of missing data in the tensorized domain is highly structured (not uniformly random) due to the product structure, and in fact only a small fraction of all patterns are possible.
+Hence, the canonical projections that we may observe in the tensor representation are a restrictive subset of all possible canonical projections.
+Nonetheless, our main results show that, under mild genericity assumptions on the underlying variety, the admissible canonical projections in the tensor space are indeed sufficient to identify the subspace in the tensorized representation.

-Motivated by these results, we propose a new and more practical algorithm that we call LADMC (Algorithm~\ref{ladmcAlg}) to complete data belonging low-dimensional varieties.
-Our algorithm performs LRMC on a lifted tensorized representation of the data matrix and solves the matrix pre-image problem once to return a matrix completion in the original domain.
-As a consequence of our theoretical results, we can guarantee that if the lifted matrix has been successfully completed with LRMC, then the pre-image step is guaranteed to recover the original LAD matrix.
-Indeed, while we do not provide a guarantee that any particular LRMC algorithm will succeed in this context, if the samples are sufficient for recovery of a rank $\Rr$ matrix in the tensorized representation and LRMC outputs a rank $\Rr$ matrix that exactly fits the observations, we know the completion is correct.

-In contrast with \cite{ongie}, this approach can be implemented non-iteratively (besides the subroutine used to solve the LRMC problem), although an iterative implementation appears to yield some empirical improvement.
-Additionally, we demonstrate the proposed LADMC algorithm on UoS data, which shows competitive or improved matrix completion performance as compared to other state-of-the-art matrix completion methods, including approaches that are based on explicitly estimating UoS models.
+To give a flavor of our main results, here we present a simplified version of our necessary and sufficient conditions specialized to the case of a quadratic tensorization and data belonging to a union of subspaces (a special case of an algebraic variety).